‘Toy Story 4’ Trailer Reunites The Series’ Fan Favorites

 — Good Morning America (@GMA) March 19, 2019

 Comic Book revealed details about the biggest question in the film; just who is Forky and what will his place be in the beloved stable of Bonnie’s toys?
 Forky is, in reality, an art project made by Bonnie; a spork-turned-arts and crafts project.
 Forky would rather live his life as intended, as an eating utensil.
-Instead, he is thrown into the world of the beloved band of toys and has to realize his true worth; will he live his life as intended or forge ahead into a new path chosen for him by his pals.
+Instead, he is thrown into the world of the beloved band of toys and has to realize his true worth; will he live his life as intended or forge ahead into a new path chosen for him by his pals?

 Tom Hanks, who has voiced the character of Woody for the entire run of the franchise of films, revealed to The Today Show that the film’s “emotional ending” is “a moment in history.”

-Hanks had this to say to Today of filming the series’ final scenes: “The way you record Toy Story, you’re in a room with the team that has created it.
+Hanks had this to say to Today of filming the series’ final scenes.

+“The way you record Toy Story, you’re in a room with the team that has created it.
 When I went in for my last day of recording, I wanted to have my back to them, because usually, you’re facing them so you can look right up and you can talk about it.
 But I didn’t want to see them and I wanted to pretend they couldn’t see me.
 When I realized what they were going for, I realized, ‘Oh, this is a moment in history.'”